Who Are We?

-The Governing Body meets twice a term and minutes of these meetings are available to all parents on request at the school office or from Mrs Leir.
+The Governing Body meets twice a term and minutes of these meetings are available to all parents on the website, on request at the school office or from Mrs Leir.

 The Governing Body’s work is split into three main committees:

-- Curriculum, Achievement and Standards Committee - which looks at the achievements of the children, their progress and the curriculum
+- Curriculum, Achievement and Standards Committee - which looks at the achievements of the children, their progress and the curriculum23rd May 2016

 - Resources Committee – which looks at all areas of finance, setting the budget and staffing as well as Premises and Health and Safety